 \subsection{Data collection and Training}

 We collect the data using simulation.
 Given the simplicity of the system \eqref{eq:system}, data collection through simulation is feasible.
 The scenario is set as follows.
 The vehicle's initial speed is set to zero, and the testing road is a single road segment with fixed parameters outlined in Table \ref{table: param 1}.
-Essentially, the vehicle needs to pass an upcoming traffic light, situated $200 \ m$ away.
+Essentially, the vehicle needs to pass an upcoming traffic light, situated $200$ m away.

 For the initialization, we assume the free-flow condition.
-As explained in Sec. \ref{sec: data}, we initialize the data set by executing the cruise controller in \eqref{eq:tube ocp} and collecting the state and input data as described in \eqref{eq: initial dataset}.
+As explained in Sec. \ref{sec: data}, we initialize the data set by executing the cruise controller in \cite[Sec.
+IV.
+C]{ejoaiv} and collecting the state and input data as described in \eqref{eq: initial dataset}.

-For the update, we assume a constant flow speed, and the preceding vehicle follows the constant flow speed.
-To generate such a scenario, we spawn one preceding vehicle.
-This preceding vehicle is located ahead of the ego vehicle with a random distance, $d_0 \sim U(5,15)$.
-Moreover, this preceding vehicle has a random initial speed, $v_0^{pv} \sim U(2,15)$, and keeps its speed until the end of the scenario, i.e., $v_k^{pv} = v_0^{pv}, ~\forall k \geq 0$.
+For the update, we assume a constant flow speed, and the front vehicle follows the constant flow speed.
+To generate such a scenario, we spawn one front vehicle.
+This front vehicle is located ahead of the ego vehicle with a random distance, $d_0 \sim U(5,15)$.
+Moreover, this front vehicle has a random initial speed, $v_0^{pv} \sim U(2,15)$, and keeps its speed until the end of the scenario, i.e., $v_k^{pv} = v_0^{pv}, ~\forall k \geq 0$.
 Once the traffic flow speed $v_0^{pv}$ is sampled, the time to cross the upcoming traffic light is calculated as follows:

 where $\lceil \cdot \rceil$ denotes the ceiling function.
 Given the dataset, we compute the terminal set $\mathcal{X}_f$ as per Sec. \ref{sec: learning constraints} and the terminal cost $V_f(\cdot)$ as per Sec. \ref{sec: learning V function}.
-Integrating $\mathcal{X}_f$ and $V_f(\cdot)$ into the proposed MPC \eqref{eq: mpc unified} and \eqref{eq: mpc simplified}, we solve MPC \eqref{eq:mpc reform} and apply the optimal input to the system \eqref{eq:system}.
+Integrating $\mathcal{X}_f$ and $V_f(\cdot)$ into the proposed MPC \eqref{eq:mpc reform} and \eqref{eq: mpc simplified}, we solve MPC \eqref{eq:mpc reform} and apply the optimal input to the system \eqref{eq:system}.
 While running the MPC \eqref{eq:mpc reform}, we record the closed-loop state and input pairs.
 After completing each task iteration, we augment the data using these state-input pairs.